PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 A successful post on Hacker News can currently increase traffic by 5-10%.

-Stories about PostHog's early hustling days have performed well.
+Stories about PostHog's early hustling days have done well.

 - Feb 20, 2020 [Launch HN: PostHog (YC W20) – open-source product analytics](https://news.ycombinator.com/item?id=22376732)
 - Feb 28, 2020 [Our experience moving to SF to do YC](https://posthog.com/blog/moving-to-sf/)